TheKeithStewart/angular-esri-components/src/lib/widgets/custom-widget/README.md

-# esri4-customWidget
+# esri-customWidget

-`esri4-customWidget` is an attribute directive that can be used to add a DOM element as a widget over your map.
+`esri-customWidget` is an attribute directive that can be used to add a DOM element as a widget over your map.

 ## Usage